By Johnny Campbell

 Here’s the uncomfortable truth.

 You’re proud of your team’s transformation.
 Maybe you’ve even got data to back it up.
 But when it’s time to face the CFO or CEO, they want one clear metric that shows performance.
+They want to see the financial impact.

 And most TA leaders fall back on the old standby: cost-per-hire.